amandakonet/amicus-iv/README.md

 * Count of amicus briefs per case
 * Type (num of legal, medical, feminist, etc. amicus briefs per case)
-* Lexical diversity
-* Document similarity
 * Topics (using topic modeling, what are the authors discussing in briefs?)
 * Frames (Dr. McCammon's qualitatively constructed "topics" - we'd either include the topic modeling frames or these, whichever are more informative)
-* Sentiment around "women"
-* Text "readability" or quality
-* Overall sentiment

 *Author Level*

 * Author count
 * Author diversity measures

 ## Potential Models

 The type of data we have (clustered) belongs to a class of data where observations are grouped in some way.
 Other examples included panel and longitudinal data.

 1. Random effects (or multi-level or mixed effects) models (linear regression w/constraints for different levels)
+    - Note: This is the model used in this projects.
+Further models will be explored at a later date.
-2. Bayesian models (hierarchical nature of these models suits clustered data)
+3. Bayesian models (hierarchical nature of these models suits clustered data)
-3. Existing machine learning algorithms adapted with constraints
+4. Existing machine learning algorithms adapted with constraints
     - GPBoost: tree boosting & mixed effects ([blog post which also links to research article](https://towardsdatascience.com/tree-boosted-mixed-effects-models-4df610b624cb) and [python implementation](https://github.com/fabsig/GPBoost))
     - MERF: Mixed Effects Random Forests ([blog post, links to research article](https://towardsdatascience.com/mixed-effects-random-forests-6ecbb85cb177) and [python implementation](https://pypi.org/project/merf/))
     - these have similar performance but GPBoost is much faster

+## Repository Structure

+The files can be perused in the following folder order:
+1. Data Cleaning
+     - Contains all files used to clean data for transformers finetuning, topic modeling, and multi-level modeling.
+3. EDA
+     - Files for exploratory analysis
+     - Includes file for generating capstone report graphics
+5. MLM-Finetuning
+     - Jupyter notebooks for fine-tuning transformers (BERT, DistilBERT, and LegalBERT) on the masked-language modeling task
+7. NLP
+     - Contains folders for topic modeling and for zero-shot classification using the finetuned models from above.
+Both tasks completed entirely in python/colab notebooks
+9. Modeling
+     - Rmd files for multi-level modeling to test whether presence of arguments influences justice decision-making

+## Acknowledgements:

+Special thank you to Dr. Holly McCammon for her guidance on this project and Sarah Torrence for her support.